What we look for when we evaluate student proposals for funding:

 3. Quality of the research experience: Yale labs typically provide a good research experience, but it is important for your mentor to mention how he/she will specifically mentor you over the summer.
 How often will your primary mentor (the lab PI) meet with you?
 Will you get to present your research data to the mentor?
 To your lab members?
 We want you not to only learn the technical aspects of doing science, but also to constantly discuss your data with your mentor, brainstorm any problems you might encounter and present your data in lab meetings.

-4. Quality of mentor’s letter of support: Be sure to provide the guidelines for the mentor letter to your mentor AT LEAST several weeks before the deadline for the application so she/he knows what is expected and will have the time to write a well though-out letter for you.
+4. Quality of mentor’s letter of support: Be sure your mentor mentions the quality of the research experience (#3) in his or her letter of support.
+Ask for the letter AT LEAST several weeks before the deadline for the application so she/he knows what is expected and will have the time to write a well though-out letter for you.
 If you are new to your lab, but have previous research experience from high school be sure to include a letter from your previous mentor as well.
 Get to know your mentor so she/he can craft a strong letter of support for you.